taylorsatula/rodi_system_buildguide/README.md

 3. **Membrane conditioning**
    - Let filled system sit 2+ hours (optimally overnight)
    - Allows RO membrane and carbon filter to swell and saturate
-   - You don't technically need to, but it'll make the RO last months if not years longer
+   - You don't technically need to wait more than an hour, but it'll make the RO last months if not years longer

 4. **Final purging**
    - After waiting, open input with RO waste still open
-   - Purge for 10 minutes with pump off
+   - Purge for 5 minutes with pump off
-   - Turn pump on and let it run wide open for another 10 minutes
+   - Turn pump on and let it run wide open for another 20 minutes
    - You'll know it's fully purged when:
      - Carbon canister is full of water with no air pocket
      - You don't hear the crackle of air bubbles coming out of the waste port
+     - Additionally though, you'll want to run it for a long time to wash out the preservatives that are in the RO when it is shipped dry

 ## Operating Procedures